arnabsarma-29/Task-Management/README.md

 # Task Management Application

-A simple Spring Boot-based web application that allows users to register, log in, and manage their personal tasks.
+A full-stack Spring Boot web application for managing daily tasks with user authentication and session management.

 ---